Pallium: Modern use

 Pope John Paul II vested in the pallium.

 The use of the pallium is reserved to the pope and archbishops who are metropolitans, but the latter may not use it until it is conferred upon them by the pope, normally at the celebration of the Feast of Saints Peter and Paul in June.
-The pallium is also conferred upon the Latin Rite patriarch of Jerusalem.
+The pallium is also conferred upon the Latin patriarch of Jerusalem.
 Previous traditions that allowed some other bishops to use the pallium were ended by Pope Paul VI in a motu proprio in 1978.
 A metropolitan archbishop may wear his pallium as a mark of his jurisdiction not only in his own archdiocese but also anywhere in his ecclesiastical province whenever he celebrates Mass.

-Although the pallium is now reserved by law and liturgical norms to metropolitans, a single standing exception has seemed to become customary: Pope John Paul II conferred a pallium on then-Cardinal Joseph Ratzinger when Ratzinger became dean of the College of Cardinals and therefore also cardinal bishop of Ostia, a purely honorary title and one without an archbishopric or metropolitanate attached.
+Although the pallium is now reserved by law and liturgical norms to metropolitans, a single standing exception seems to have become customary: Pope John Paul II conferred a pallium on then-Cardinal Joseph Ratzinger when Ratzinger became dean of the College of Cardinals and therefore also cardinal bishop of Ostia, a purely honorary title and one without an archbishopric or metropolitanate attached.
 When Ratzinger was elected Pope Benedict XVI, he continued that exception without comment by conferring the pallium on Cardinal Angelo Sodano, the new dean.
-The same was done by Pope Francis for Cardinal Giovanni Battista Re on 29 June 2020, when Cardinal Re became dean in January 2020.
+The same was done by Pope Francis for Cardinal Giovanni Battista Re on 29 June 2020, after Cardinal Re became dean in January 2020.

 Worn by the pope, the pallium symbolizes the plenitudo pontificalis officii (i.e., the "plenitude of pontifical office"); worn by archbishops, it typifies their participation in the supreme pastoral power of the pope, who concedes it to them for their proper church provinces.
 Similarly, after an archbishop's resignation, he may not use the pallium; should he be transferred to another archdiocese, he must petition the pope for a new pallium.
 The new pallia are solemnly blessed after the First Vespers on the feast of Saints Peter and Paul, and are then kept in a special silver-gilt casket near the Confessio Petri (tomb of St. Peter) until required.
 The pallium was formerly conferred in Rome by a cardinal deacon, and outside of Rome by a bishop; in both cases the ceremony took place after the celebration of Mass and the administration of an oath.